 We’re looking for writers who meet the following criteria:

-- Passionate about books, writing, or related subjects
+- Passionate about books, publishing, writing, or related subjects

-- Willing to dedicate time at least once a week to the site
+- Willing to dedicate time to the site

 - Reliable enough to keep to their own schedule and keep in touch via Slack

 - Good understanding of the English language and grammar

 - Ability to use or learn how to use WordPress

 Email firstname.lastname@example.org and use the following guidelines: Include the job title you’re applying for in the subject line.
 Let us know who you are, where you’re located, why you want to join our team, and whether you have any past experience.
 If you do have experience, links to past work and/or a resume should be included.
 If not, explain why you think you would still be a good fit for us!

 This person (or persons) would be responsible for covering all movie and TV-related news.
 So, if The Selection movie decided to start casting (for example), they would be the person to get as much info as possible and publish a story ASAP.
 They would cover as much TV/Movie news as possible.
 We are hiring multiple people for this position.
 This person would need to be able to keep an eye on adaptation news and identify when something should be covered.
 For example, if they come across an article about a new movie adaptation, they should think to themselves, “Oh, I should write something about that.”
 This person should feel free to write features related to movie adaptations as well — they can interview authors and/or readers about their thoughts, include funny tweets or anecdotes, or do a more in-depth story about adaptations.
 Must be able to touch base with an editor once a week or so, depending on how often they publish content.